 Enterprise mobile solutions are now becoming a must.
-A 2017 Pew Study showed 77% of USA Citizens own a smartphone.
-Chatbots and Texting AI can provide your customers a painless and unique way of communicating with your organization.
+A 2017 Pew Study showed 77% of USA citizens own a smartphone.
+Chatbots and Texting AI can provide your customers with a painless and unique way of communicating with your organization.

 We like the rise of Chatbots to companies were trying to leverage Social Media 5 years ago.

 Companies were not sure how to monitor and use social media.
 Now everyone has a social media strategy when it comes to service.
 You must with today’s customer.

 This is the same concept of where chatbots are today.
 People are not sure if they need them, how to use them and the technology is so new they are not sure what they can do.
 My simple answer to this is that they can do almost everything you need and probably more than you think.
 Make payments, check balances, purchases, change billing dates, generate leads…These are all things we have done with customers.